SciML/DiffEqDocs.jl/docs/src/basics/integrator.md

 step!(integrator)
 ```

 which will take one successful step.
-This type also implements an integrator interface,
+This type also implements an iterator interface,
 so one can step `n` times (or to the last `tstop`) using the `take` iterator:

 ```julia
 for i in take(integrator,n) end
 ```

-One can loop to the end by using `solve!(integrator)` or using the integrator interface:
+One can loop to the end by using `solve!(integrator)` or using the iterator interface:

 ```julia
 for i in integrator end